 Avocado health benefits for dogs and cats - this fruit can be an excellent addition to your pet's diet.
 Avocado, also called alligator pear, or butter fruit is botanically classified as a single seeded berry.
 The flesh of the avocado is a nutrient-rich dog-safe, and cat-safe food.
-The seed (pit) of the avocado is NOT safe for dogs and cats to consume, it is toxic to dogs and cats.
-Consuming the skin may cause gastrointestinal upset.
+The seed (pit) of the avocado contains persin, a natural substance that can cause gastrointestinal upset.
 When offering your dog or cat avocado – always remove the skin, and the seed – offer ONLY the flesh of the avocado.

 Avocado Health Benefits for Dogs and Cats

 A good source of vitamin A, vitamin B6, vitamin C, vitamin E, vitamin K, folate; a source of protein due to the presence of eighteen essential amino acids; minerals such as calcium, copper, folate, iron, pantothenic acid, potassium, and magnesium.

 An excellent anti-inflammatory food possessing a unique profile of anti-inflammatory and antioxidant rich properties.
 The majority (85%) of calories from an avocado come from potent anti-inflammatory fats that support healthy function of the brain, blood vessels, joints, and more.
 Avocado is also an anti-carcinogenic food.

 Heart healthy for your dog and cat when consumed on a regular basis (daily or several times per week), avocado can contribute to cardiovascular health helping to lower risk of heart disease and high blood pressure, reduce bad cholesterol (LDL), and reduce oxidative stress within the blood stream.